 CS Alterna Bank, a member of the Canada Deposit Insurance Corporation ("CDIC"), operates under the name "Alterna Bank".
-It is a Schedule 1 Bank and received letters patent from the Minister of Finance of Canada to operate under the Bank Act on October 2, 2000.
-Alterna Bank is a wholly owned subsidiary of Alterna Savings.
+It is a Schedule 1 Bank and received letters patent from the Minister of Finance of Canada to operate under the Bank Act ("the Act") on October 2, 2000.
+Alterna Bank is a wholly owned subsidiary of Alterna Savings and Credit Union Limited ("Alterna Savings").
 Alterna Savings is the ultimate parent.
+Alterna Bank is regulated by the Office of the Superintendent of Financial Institutions ("OSFI").